divinity-m/Anti-Gravity/dev_logs.md

-# Day 14 - Monday | In class work  & At home work #
+# Day 15 - Tuesday | In class work  & At home work #
 I completed level 3.
 I also updated the `Block` and `Text` by giving them a rotation property, allowing me to freely rotate them with a single parameter.

 **At Home Work**